-Knowledge and understanding of research methods, practical research skills and mathematical skills, alongside effective use of ICT will also form a key part of pupils' learning in Psychology.
+Knowledge and understanding of research methods, practical research skills, mathematical skills and biology also form a key part of pupils' learning in Psychology.

-Homework tasks will be weekly, varied and designed to extend and deepen pupils' knowledge and skills, as well as support with the retention and retrieval of knowledge.
+Homework tasks will be weekly, varied and designed to extend and deepen pupils' knowledge and skills, as well as support with the retention and retrieval of knowledge and exam question application.